IBM/openapi-to-graphql/packages/openapi-to-graphql-cli/README.md

 To learn more about the other options, please refer [here](https://github.com/IBM/openapi-to-graphql/tree/master/packages/openapi-to-graphql#options).

-Please note that the CLI tool is mainly used for quick testing and does not offer all the features that [`createGraphQlSchema(oas, options)`](https://github.com/IBM/openapi-to-graphql/tree/master/packages/openapi-to-graphql#usage) does.
+Please note that the CLI tool is mainly used for quick testing and does not offer all the features that [`createGraphQLSchema(oas, options)`](https://github.com/IBM/openapi-to-graphql/tree/master/packages/openapi-to-graphql#usage) does.

 ## License